CalmDownVal/signal/readme.md

 await mySignal();
 ```

-Keep in mind that if a handler rejects, other handlers continue their execution
+Note that after the first rejection, other handlers continue their execution and
-and there is no way to await them anymore.
-Should any additional rejections
+there is no way to await them anymore.
+Should any additional rejections occur,
-occur, they will be squelched to avoid unhandled rejections.
+they are suppressed as there is no longer a way to propagate upwards.

 With parallel execution, it is a good practice to either make sure none of the
-handlers ever reject or to pass an abort signal through the event object so that
+handlers ever reject, or pass an abort signal through the event object so that
-you retain some control over the still-pending actions in case a rejection
+you retain control over the still-pending actions in case of a rejection,
-occurs, e.g.:
+e.g.:

 ```ts
 const abort = Signal.create();